 In 1950, Representative Arthur L. Miller, a Nebraska Republican, offered an amendment to a bill requiring background checks for employees of the Economic Cooperation Administration (ECA).
 Miller proposed to bar homosexuals from working with the ECA.
 Although his amendment was rejected, his views of homosexuality revealed much about postwar American views.

 In this unfinished correspondence and undated personal notes, Rosa Parks recounted living under segregation in Montgomery, Alabama, explained why she refused to surrender her seat on a city bus, and lamented the psychological toll exacted by Jim Crow.

 In 1959, photographer John Bledsoe captured this image of the crowd on the steps of the Arkansas state capitol building, protesting the federally mandated integration of Little Rock’s Central High School.
 This image shows how worries about desegregation were bound up with other concerns, such as the reach of communism and government power.

 Redbook made this film to convince advertisers that the magazine would help them attract the white suburban consumers they desired.
 The “happy go spending, buy it now, young adults of today” are depicted by the film as flocking to the suburbs to escape global and urban turmoil.
 Redbook Magazine, “In The Suburbs” (1957).
-Via The Internet Archive.
+Via The Library of Congress.